 The next day her "brother" and followers will arrive on the scene, along with a teary eyed, and somewhat more dishevelled than when you last saw her temptress, accusing you of rape.

 You won't be too surprised to learn that the only way to get yourself out of this mess is the production of your bank card and a brisk walk to the local ATM.

-This scam is by far the most popular in Cambodia and usually occurs when travelers stay at the same hotel, or frequent the same bar over a period of time.
-Whilst there's little personal danger involved here, it's still a particularly unpleasant experience to fall foul of because it involves an element of trust.
+This scam is by far the most popular in Cambodia, and usually occurs when travelers stay at the same hotel, or frequent the same bar over a period of time.
+While there's little personal danger involved here, it's still a particularly unpleasant experience to fall foul of because it involves an element of trust.

 The con artist in this case will be a fellow traveler, out enjoying the sights of wonderful Cambodia.
 He'll be from the same country as you, and probably speak your native language with a passable accent.
 Over a few days he'll get to know you, maybe even buy you a drink, and certainly share stories of his travels with you, even though it's doubtful that he'll ever have been to the places he mentions.